Heckmondwike Grammar School

-Heckmondwike Grammar School (HGS) is an 11–18 mixed, grammar school and sixth form with academy status in Heckmondwike, West Yorkshire, England.
+Heckmondwike Grammar School (HGS) is an 11–18 co-educational, charitable grammar school and sixth form with academy status in Heckmondwike, West Yorkshire, England.

 History

 The school was built by the Heckmondwike School Board after it was compelled by the Board of Education to replace various schools across Heckmondwike.
 The Board began the process in January 1894, and despite much controversy, the building of the school had finished by late 1897.
 Arthur Alfred Stott of Mirfield was the architect.
-The school opened on 17 January 1898, with an attendance of 907, with around 150-160 attending the School of Science.
-The School's Main Hall, now known as the Swann Hall, was named by the School Board after William Edward Forster.
+The school opened on 17 January 1898, with an attendance of 907, with around 150–160 attending the School of Science.
+The School's Main Hall, now known as the Swann Hall, was named by the School Board after Dr K Swann, a former Chair of Governors.

 Following the Education Act 1902 and the wider development of Secondary Education across the country, the Higher Grade School became the Secondary School, as the infant's section was moved into another building.
 It would be renamed Heckmondwike Grammar School in late 1929.

 Further north in Cleckheaton was Whitcliffe Mount Grammar School, now Whitcliffe Mount School.
 The existence of Secondary Education across the Spen Valley was decisive as both Heckmondwike and Cleckheaton desired to have the major secondary school in their respective locality.
 Eventually, Whitcliffe Mount was created after the failure of the West Riding County Council to solve the Spen Valley Question.

 HGS was a foundation school, but became an academy in September 2010.

 On 18 January 2011, the Crellin Building was officially opened by Prince Edward, with Ingrid Roscoe and the mayor of Kirklees.

 In December 2018, the headteacher at the time, Nathan Bulley, quit following allegations of mismanagement.

+On 30 January 2019, the former HGS Annexe cum 'Jo Cox Centre' was opened.
+This new development which made use of an old physical education and social sciences building enabled the school to provide a building solely for the private use of those attending the school's selective sixth form.

 Admissions

 HGS is a Technology College.
 The school has approximately 1,500 pupils aged between 11 and 18 and includes a sixth form.

-Prospective pupils pass examinations in verbal reasoning, non-verbal reasoning, English, comprehension and mathematics before entry to the school.
+Prospective pupils pass examinations non-verbal reasoning, English, comprehension and mathematics before entry to the school.
 After testing, 180–210 pupils are accepted.

-The HGS Annexe, which was formerly a church hall, which was previously used for physical education and social sciences was reopened in 2019 as the Jo Cox Sixth Form Centre, in memory of the late MP and former head girl of the School.

 Curriculum and performance

 Heckmondwike Grammar School follows the England, Wales and Northern Ireland National Curriculum.

 In 2010 and 2013/2014 the school was ranked the 5th best-performing school in England for GCSE results. and is regularly among the top 100 state schools in the country.

-In December of 2022, Heckmondwike Grammar School was ranked the 2nd best school in the North of England, based on GCSE results.
+In December 2022, Heckmondwike Grammar School was ranked the 2nd best school in the North of England, based on GCSE results.

+The school repeatedly achieves high in the national rankings for both GCSE and A-Level examination results.
+The school has an outstanding KS4 progress score of 0.97, as well as an astounding point score of 40.22 at A-Level.